maryambsq/InspireMe/README.md

 - **Body Color:** A light and airy white background that promotes a sense of clarity and spaciousness.
 - **Container Color:** Clean and crisp white containers provide a polished look, ensuring that content remains organized and easy to navigate.

+## Usage
+To use InspireMe, simply navigate to the website and you will be greeted with an inspirational quote displayed prominently on the homepage.
+Click the "Get Enlightened" button to fetch a new random quote from the collection.

 ## Contribution
 Contributions to InspireMe are welcome!
 If you'd like to contribute to the project, feel free to fork the repository and submit a pull request with your changes.